Rhythms

 These rhythms are rooted in African traditions and are often danced solo with strong body movement, isolations and polyrhythms.

-- rumba">Rumba: Yambú, Guaguancó, Columbia
+- Rumba: Yambú, Guaguancó, Columbia

 - Yoruba: Danced to batá drum rhythms for orishas